-Water quality: Water Quality refers to how appropriate a particular ecosystem's water is for some "use", whether biological or economical.
+Water quality: Refers to how appropriate a particular ecosystem's water is for some use, whether biological or economical.

 Water quantity: The water volume of a given ecosystem, which is controlled through the balance of inflows (precipitation, runoff, groundwater seepage) and outflows (water abstractions, evapotranspiration, natural outflows).